Guided sequential ABC schemes for intractable Bayesian models: Examples

 \subsection{Cell motility and proliferation with high-dimensional summaries}

 Finally, we consider a simulated, yet realistic, study of cell movements characterised by high dimensional summary statistics, a well-known challenge for ABC.
 We initially considered 145 summary statistics, then 289 and finally 433.
-Model details and inferential results are reported in the Supplementary Material.
-The main take away is that guided and non-guided SMC-ABC are able to deal with such large dimensionalities, whereas for summaries of size 289 the Bayesian synthetic likelihood MCMC sampler of \cite{price2018bayesian} (the original version, we did not consider more recent developments), was unable to mix even for starting parameters set at the ground truth values.
-With guided and non-guided SMC-ABC, we managed to perform inference using summaries with up to dimension 433, with similar computational running times.
+Model details and inferential results are reported in the Supplementary Material {J}.
+While our proposed methods have not been designed to specifically deal with high-dimensional summary statistics (as they would require the inversion of high-dimensional covariance matrices of summary statistics), it is still interesting to test their performance with such feature.
+The main take away is that guided and non-guided SMC-ABC are able to deal with such large dimensionalities, whereas for summaries of size 289 (and larger), the Bayesian synthetic likelihood MCMC sampler of \cite{price2018bayesian} (the original version, we did not consider more recent developments) was unable to mix even for starting parameters set at the ground truth values.
+With guided and non-guided SMC-ABC, we managed to perform inference using summaries with up to dimension 433, with the former requiring many fewer model simulations (when using 145 summaries, we required 117,496 model calls with our guided \texttt{hybrid} with Gaussian proposal, versus the 132,963 of non-guided \texttt{olcm}; when using 433 summaries, we required 213,984 model calls for \texttt{hybrid} vs 241,57 for \texttt{olcm}) and a lower running time than the latter (in particular, for a single run, 6.1 vs 8.1 minutes with 145 summaries and 25.2 vs 32.4 minutes with 433 summaries).